jeremybjohnson/airline_reservations/README.md

 # airline_reservations
+This application requires a database to run.
+SQL code is provided to propogate the database.

 Program to allow people to search and reserve airline reservations.

 Users can register and login to search for and reserve flights.
 User information is saved to the database.